-You would think truck drivers would have to go through extensive training before they’re allowed to operate a commercial truck.
-While that’s true, some trucking companies will hire inexperienced drivers to save money or because they’re understaffed.
+You would think truck drivers would have to undergo extensive training before they’re allowed to operate a commercial truck – while that’s true, some trucking companies will hire inexperienced drivers to save money or because they’re understaffed.
 Without adequate training and education, truck drivers end up on the roads without understanding how to handle these complicated vehicles.

 To understand the seriousness of a collision with a commercial truck, you need to know the types of trucks you could encounter on the road.
 Some drivers deliver products to people’s homes, while others transport hazardous materials to other parts of the country.
 Commercial trucks come in many shapes and sizes and contain various items.